5 steps to ensure HIPAA compliance on mobile devices

 2. Implement strong authentication controls

-It's also important to enforce secure passcode policies.
+In addition, it is important to enforce secure passcode policies.
 Most newer devices are encrypted by default, and enforcing a passcode ensures that only approved users can access the device.
+When identity, authentication strength and device context are evaluated together, organizations gain more consistent control over mobile access to PHI without relying solely on full device ownership.

 3. Establish clear device usage policies

-To make sure that users have the resources and knowledge to remain HIPAA-compliant, admins should create detailed policies around the use of mobile devices.
+To support HIPAA compliance at scale, organizations should establish clear policies governing how mobile devices are used to access PHI.
 Provide specifics, such as who can access these devices, how often users must update them and which apps users can install on them.

 Keep in mind that IT often needs to build policies for BYOD and corporate endpoints.
 Many organizations have a mix of both types of users, and securing both user bases is crucial.
 In addition to policies around corporate-owned devices, organizations should consider developing a BYOD policy.
 This can help ensure that staff members who use their personal devices for work purposes still follow HIPAA regulations.